CharleyGui/docs.fr-fr/docs/core/extensions/logging-providers.md

 ### <a name="console"></a>Console

 Le `Console` fournisseur journalise la sortie dans la console.
-Pour plus d’informations sur `Console` l’affichage des journaux dans le développement, consultez [journalisation de la sortie de dotnet Run et de Visual Studio](logging.md#logging-output-from-dotnet-run-and-visual-studio).

 ### <a name="debug"></a>Débogage